-Kent Lee is a professor in the Computer Science department at Luther College where he currently serves as the department head.
+Kent Lee is a professor in the Computer Science department at Luther College.
 Kent came to Luther in 1996 having previously worked at IBM in Rochester, MN and after attending graduate school at both the University of Minnesota (while working at IBM) and the University of Iowa.
 Kent completed his dissertation while teaching at Luther and graduated with a Ph.D. in Computer Science from the University of Iowa in 1999.

 Kent's current research interests are in Computer Science Education.
 He has written and published two textbooks through Springer Publishing.
 The latest, titled "Python Programming Fundamentals", is an introductory text in Computer Science that is being used at several colleges and universities around the world.
 While teaching this course, Kent has adopted a "flip" teaching style where students watch the lectures outside of class and come to class to work on homework where they can get instant feedback on problems they are encountering.
 The teaching style has proven to be very effective and well received by students as well.